 English proficiency:

-Please note: All students must complete a Language, Literacy and Numeracy Test (LLN) during orientation.
-Students who do not complete an LLN during orientation will be required to complete one before the course commences to ensure the program's suitability and assist AUIPT in identifying any additional support needed during their study.
+Please note: All students must complete a Language, Literacy, Numeracy and Digital (LLND) during orientation.
+Students who do not complete an LLND during orientation will be required to complete one before the course commences to ensure the program's suitability and assist AUIPT in identifying any additional support needed during their study.

 Our RTO will be offering the following delivery structure: